TelegraphCreative/abodu-fed/site/content/pages/index.md

       type: how_its_delivered__list--item
       how_its_delivered__list--item__icon: painless_purchase
       how_its_delivered__list--item__heading: 'Painless Purchase'
       how_its_delivered__list--item__copy: 'Need help with financing?
-Our exclusive partners can help you choose from a menu of flexible options, whether you want to put $0 down or pay entirely up front.'
+Our partners can help you choose from a menu of flexible, pre-arranged options, whether you want to put $0 down or pay entirely up front.'
       '#hidden': false
   how_its_delivered__heading: 'How it''s delivered'
   how_its_delivered__subheading: 'Seamless Experience.'